tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_soft-face.md

         print('backspace, delete, enter, esc, return, or tab')
 {% endhighlight %}

-<sup>Using a pair of round brackets, one can break-up conditional expressions across multiple lines.
+<sup markdown="1">By using a pair of round brackets with an `if` statement, one can break-up conditional expressions across multiple lines.
 This helps with code readability.</sup>

 Okay, so it's not the most advanced game.
 A proper game framework typically includes -- at the very least -- a built-in selection of rendering, physics, collision detection, audio, animation, and perhaps AI features.
 Processing has the renderer already, as well as support for some other essentials, like event handlers and graphics.
 What it lacks, though, can made up for using various [libraries](https://processing.org/reference/libraries/).
 We will be looking at a physics library in a few chapters time.
 For now, let us add some basic collision detection the Sna game.
 This will (a) provide some understanding of the concepts involved, and (b) help you appreciate all the heavy-lifting a game library undertakes.